v-zhuravlev/zbx_snmpsim/memcached/README.md

 docker-compose -f docker-compose.zabbix.yml up -d
 ```

-- Log in to the Zabbix frontend and import Memcached templates `template_app_nginx*.xml`.
+- Log in to the Zabbix frontend and import Memcached templates `template_app_memcached.xml`.

 - Run the command to automatically add hosts to Zabbix: